 - Converted a wetland for the purpose of agricultural commodity production after November 28, 1990

-Wetlands are considered “waters of the State” of Colorado, and are one of five categories of classified water body use that are evaluated to determine if a stream or lake is meeting water quality standards.
-Many stream segments are listed as “including all tributaries and wetlands” in the State’s most recent assessment of which streams and lakes are attaining water quality standards, the Integrated Water Quality Monitoring and Assessment Report.
+Wetlands are considered “Waters of the State” of Colorado, and are one of five categories of classified water body use that are evaluated to determine if a stream or lake is meeting water quality standards.
+In 2024, Colorado also passed House Bill 24-1379 to protect Waters of the State from dredge and fill activities.
+More information on development and implementation of the state dredge and fill authorization program can be found here.

 The Colorado Department of Public Health and Environment Water Quality Control Commission includes a number of references to wetlands, both in terms of conservation and creating wetlands for water quality treatment, in their list of Colorado Best Management Practices Appropriate for 401 Certification required by Section 401 of the Federal Clean Water Act.